 Head to Instagram main menu > Settings > Security > 2FA > Select Started > Choose your Security method

-Follow the rest steps that appear on your screen and prevent unwanted access to your account.
+Follow the rest of the steps on your screen to prevent unwanted access to your account.

 Allowing everyone to view your profile and photos on Instagram is risky as this increases the chances of getting exposed to scammers.
 Thus, change your default privacy settings status to private.
 Only your followers and friends can see your posts and stories, comment, and send direct messages.